BIGJRA/BIGJRA.github.io/rejuv.md

 Once you leave the shrine, Keta will ask you to fast travel to Amethyst Grotto.
 If you’re ready, feel free.
-Otherwise, we now have up to 7 new Pokémon we can use by purifying them!
-Shadow Pokémon in Rejuvenation have moves they can’t normally get, for example Ponyta has Fell Stinger and Bonsly has Shift Gear.
-To purify, keep the shadow Pokémon in your party and run around, or use the Purify Chamber in the PC.
+Otherwise, we now have up to 7 new Pokemon we can use by purifying them!
+Shadow Pokemon in Rejuvenation have moves they can’t normally get, for example Ponyta has Fell Stinger and Bonsly has Shift Gear.
+To purify, keep the shadow Pokemon in your party and run around, or use the Purify Chamber in the PC.

 One more thing we can do: head into the house in the bottom right of